 Here is more information for the navy rank structure: Talking with a navy recruiter will ensure up to date information on requirements for obtaining goals in the military service.

-See more questions like this: Know if Marine Bootcamp or MCT is Harder
+See more questions like this: Is bootcamp or MCT harder

 The Navy captains Insignia is a silver eagle with its wings spread, facing to the right.
 There is a silver shield over the torso of the eagle.
 On their epaulets and sleeves, they wear one star and four gold bars.